-In the past, this idea has also been recognised by several early philosophers of science.
-For example, in 1297 the well-known Catalan philosopher and alchemist Ramon Llull, in his encyclopedic work l'Arbre de Ciència already described the interconnections of different areas of knowledge as a tree structure.
-A few centuries later, Francis Bacon, in The Advancement of Learning (1605), and the enlarged Latin version of the same work De augmentis scientiarum (1623), also compared science to a tree.
-He calls the trunk, the unified theory, the philosophiae prima, the primary philosophy, or the summary of philosophy.
+This idea has also been recognised by several of the earlier philosophers of science.
+For example, in 1297 the well-known Catalan philosopher and alchemist Ramon Llull, in his encyclopedic work l'Arbre de Ciència4 already described the interconnections of different areas of knowledge as a tree structure.
+A few centuries later, Francis Bacon also compared the progression of science to a tree.
+In The Advancement of Learning5 (1605), and the enlarged Latin version of the same work De augmentis scientiarum5 (1623), the trunk representing the unified theory he calls the philosophiae prima, the primary philosophy, or the summary of philosophy.

-Particularly in natural science, development is driven by explaining effects in terms of their causes.
-Empirical research generally tries to produce effects by setting up presumed causes, and if in a certain number of a series of experiments the desired effect is produced, the principle of induction is called upon to declare that the presumed causes are indeed responsible for this effect.
+Particularly in natural science, advancement is driven by explaining effects in terms of their causes.
+Empirical research generally tries to produce effects by setting up presumed causes, and if in a certain number of a series of experiments the desired effect is produced, the principle of induction is called upon, to declare that the presumed causes are indeed responsible for this effect.
 We may call this causal relation "proven", or we may say that the phenomenon is "explained".
-This basic process may also be characterised as answering a why-question.
-Why does the phenomenon take place, or what causes it?
+This basic process may also be characterised as "answering a why-question": why does the phenomenon take place, or what causes it?
 What we call natural science is essentially formed by asking why-questions, perhaps not ad infinitum as Feynman suggests, but repeatedly and systematically.

 Let us now return to Feynman's lecture.
-We have seen that some of the most important advances in science were decided by the criterium of having a better insight into the nature of things.
-They were primarily advancements in understanding.
-They were not so much based on guessing hypotheses, as they were on trying to correctly model the available data.
+We have seen that at least one of the most important advances in science was decided by the criterium of having a better insight into the nature of things.
+Advancement is in this case primarily an advancement in understanding.
+They were not so much based on guessing hypotheses, as they were on trying to correctly model available data.
 Looking for explanations was the most important driving force, that is, asking the important why-questions.
-Now has this all changed with the advent of quantum mechanics in the twentieth century?
-What is going on in modern physics that our why-questions, our urge to understand things, is suddenly not good enough anymore?
-There is another quote from Feynman, perhaps his most well-known, from the same series of lectures, where he says "I think I can safely say that nobody understands quantum mechanics".
+Now, has this all changed with the advent of quantum mechanics in the twentieth century?
+Is there something special going on in modern physics causing that our why-questions, our urge to understand things, are suddenly not good enough anymore?
+In the same series of lectures6, there is another well-known quote from Feynman, perhaps his most famous one, where he says "I think I can safely say that nobody understands quantum mechanics".
 For him it is safe to say that, because as one of the greatest experts in the field he is well aware that quantum mechanics does not have a connection with a more abstract layer of knowledge, in terms of which it can be explained.
-It cannot be explained in terms of more familiar concepts, higher up in the tree of knowledge, but the trunk of physics, or a connection with any existing trunk, or "primary philosophy", is still to be found.
+It cannot be explained in terms of more familiar concepts, higher up in the tree of knowledge, but the "trunk" of physics, or a connection with any existing trunk, or "primary philosophy", is still to be found.